datrs/hypercore-protocol-rs/README.md

 **A Rust implementation of the wire protocol of [Hypercore](https://github.com/mafintosh/hypercore-protocol)**

-*Unstable and not yet maintained in any way.
-I started this in my spare time while playing with [datrs](https://github.com/datrs).* If someone wants to help to fill the gaps feel free to open issues or submit PRs.
+*Unstable and not finished!
+My spare time projects for some time, slowly getting there while playing with [datrs](https://github.com/datrs).* If someone wants to help to fill the gaps feel free to open issues or submit PRs.
 The best starting place is to say hi on IRC in #datrs on freenode.

 This crate provides a low-level API to hypercore-protocol and exposes traits that should make it easy to implement actual protocol logic on top.
 This crate targets Hypercore 9 (Dat 2) only.